 Romana fakes her own death so she can escape from the mine.

 Sue: Time Lords can do that.
 She’s perfectly fine.
-See, I do remember things.
+See, I do remember stuff, Neil.

-The Doctor and an escaped convict named Tyssan join forces with the Movellans and together they investigate the Daleks headquarters.
+The Doctor joins forces with an escaped convict named Tyssan, and together they investigate the Daleks headquarters.

 Sue: There’s definitely something different about this story.
-What is it?
+But what is it?
 It’s bugging me.

 She chews it over.